 4 Golden Nuggets To Live By

 Adolescence has a way of convincing us that independence means distance.
-In my neighbourhood, leaning on your parents was considered a weakness.
-Defiance was fashionable.
-Nonconformity was currency.
-And a premature sense of “I’ve got this all figured out” passed for maturity.
+In my neighbourhood, summoning your parents for any reason was considered a weakness.
+Utter defiance was fashionable, fitting perfectly with the social currency of nonconformity.
+And a premature sense of “I have this all figured out” passed for maturity.

 As I grew older, I realised that many of the principles shaping my adult life came from my father.
 His sayings were simple, sometimes humorous, occasionally sharp — but always foundational.
 They strengthened my character, sharpened my awareness, and cultivated resilience.

-Here are four timeless principles that continue to guide me.
+Here are four of my father’s timeless principles that continue to guide me.

 1. The “What Will the Neighbours Say?”
 Syndrome

-Living for external approval is a subtle prison.
+Living for external approval and acceptance is a subtle prison.

-When your decisions are filtered through imagined commentary — “What will they think?” — you dilute your authenticity.
-You shrink your creativity.
-You compromise your calling.
+When your decisions are filtered through imagined commentary, “What will they think?” – you dilute your legitimacy.
+Furthermore, you shrink your creativity and compromise your calling.

 Progress demands conviction.

 If your actions are lawful, ethical, and aligned with your values, move forward confidently.
-Other people are occupied with their own lives, their insecurities, and their aspirations.
+Other people are occupied with their own lives, insecurities, and aspirations.
 Seeking universal approval guarantees frustration and mediocrity.

 Instead: